Prostitution in Honduras: Sex tourism

 Sex tourism is an issue that is tied to child prostitution because of the large demand by older, adult men.
 Individuals from developed countries come to major Honduran cities like Tegucigalpa in order to have sex with minors because it is legal and cheap.
 The demand of these individuals further spurs the business, and is the reason for the creation of the sex work contractors.

 Although pimping is considered illegal, it is commonplace and an industry has arisen through illegal tourism.

 Sex trafficking

 Because of a low-cost and available population, trafficking has occurred both in and out of Honduras.
 These rings have extended their reach to even the United States.
 Here are a few reasons why sex trafficking occurs.

 The first reason is deceit.
 Sex workers are lured with the promise of a better life, and are sold to wealthy people in the United States.
-On top of this, those already in the industry voluntarily go to the United States because there is the opportunity for better.
+On top of this, those already in the industry voluntarily go to the United States because they nrlieve there is an opportunity for a better life there.

 Another reason is government corruption.
 Although trafficking is illegal, countries have reported government officials helping to smuggle persons and drafting fake documents to facilitate such smuggling.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Honduras as a 'Tier 2' country.